Azzoz06/EDHEC_Ai/Labs/DayThreeLabs/Lab6-DL_VisualReco/Lab6-DL-HandWritten_CNN_ART/README.md

 model.summary()
 ```

-You should see therefore a summary of our ANN model as shown hereafter
+You should see a summary of the ANN model as shown hereafter.
-Note the total number of weights & bias to be determine during the training sequence and understand how complex can be to train very complex ANN with hundreds of layers (here we have only 3 !).
+>Note the total number of weights & bias to be determine during the training sequence and understand how complex it can be to train very complex ANN with hundreds of layers (here we have only 3 !).

 ![alt text](images/Model.png "IBM model")

-**Conv2D**
+### Some explanations about the different layers and hyperparameters used in the model.
+>**Conv2D**
-It is a 2D convolutional layer that we use to process the 2D MNIST input images.
+It is a 2D convolutional layer that is used to process the 2D MNIST input images.
 The first argument passed to the Conv2D() layer function is the number of output channels – in this case we have 32 output channels.
-The next input is the kernel_size, which in this case we have chosen to be a 3×3 moving window, next, the activation function is a rectified linear unit and finally we have to supply the model with the size of the input to the layer (which is declared in another part of the code.
+The next input is the kernel_size, which in this case is a 3×3 moving window.
+Next, the activation function is a rectified linear unit and finally we have to supply the model with the size of the input to the layer (which is declared in another part of the code).
-Declaring the input shape is only required of the first layer.
+Declaring the input shape is only required for the first layer.
 Keras is good enough to work out the size of the tensors flowing through the model from there.

-**MaxPool2D** (Reduction matrix)
+>**MaxPool2D** (Reduction matrix)

-**Flatten** (Transform an input shape n*c*h*w into a n*(c*h*w) vector)
+>**Flatten** (Transform an input shape n*c*h*w into a n*(c*h*w) vector)

-**Dense** (each neuron is linked to the ones of the n+1 layer)
+>**Dense** (each neuron is linked to the ones of the n+1 layer)

-**DropOut** (freeze some neurons to avoid overfitting)
+>**DropOut** (freeze some neurons to avoid overfitting)

-**SoftMax** (Transform a scoring distribution in a Probability distribution)
+>**SoftMax** (Transform a scoring distribution in a Probability distribution)

-**lr** (Learning rate, interval used for the gradient descent algorithm)
+>**lr** (Learning rate, interval used for the gradient descent algorithm)

-**loss** (Cost/loss function used for this neural network, e.g. linear regression)
+>**loss** (Cost/loss function used for this neural network, e.g. linear regression)

-**Activation** (function used to ponderate the output of the neurone)
+>**Activation** (function used to ponderate the output of the neurone)

-then insert the following line of code and you will see one sample of an image from MNIST
+2. **Insert** the following line of code (which uses the image manipulation functions defined on previous steps) and you will see one sample of an image from MNIST.
-increase the second parmaeter to see more digit images and run the cell.
+3. Change the second parameter to see more digit images and **run the cell**.

 ```
 Show_Images(x_train,2)
 ```

-You shoud see the following model summary :
+You should see an output similar to the one below:

 ![alt text](images/Digits.png "IBM digits")

-##  Step 3 Build,test & run the CNN model
+##  Step 3 - Build,test & run the CNN model

 Now we are ready to train our defined model against the MNIST training data.
-copy/paste & excute the code below :
+1. **Copy/paste** & **execute** the code below :

 ```
 # Train the Classifier wrapper